It’s a worrying time to be in charge.

 Tip #4: Make decisions

 There’s no such thing as perfect information or perfect conditions.
-The more challenging our context gets, and the more senior our job is, the murkier things become and the harder decisions are to make – it comes with the territory.
+The more challenging our context and the more senior our job, the murkier things become and the harder decisions are to make—it comes with the territory.

 The good news is, most decisions are un-doable.
-The bigger risk is remaining in limbo and not making any decision at all.
-When we do that, we carry an increasingly heavy mental load, a bit like running a dozen apps in the background.
-That wears us down, and when we already have low bandwidth, it’s completely unsustainable.
+The bigger risk is remaining in limbo and not making any decisions.
+When we do that, we carry an increasingly heavy mental load, like running a dozen apps in the background.
+That wears us down, and it's completely unsustainable when we already have low bandwidth.

 Instead, make small decisions and tweak as you go.
 As soon you lock in one or two pieces of the puzzle, you’ve got something to go from, and things get progressively clearer.
 With one thing decided, we can start to take action in other areas too, creating a snowball effect that drives us forward.

-Don’t panic about getting it wrong – chances are, you can change or fix it.
-Just make a decision, and keep going.
+Don’t panic about getting it wrong – you can change or fix it.
+Just make a decision and keep going.

 Next Steps